 Gary Zimmer, the society’s coordinating biologist, responded with thoughts backed by researchers’ articles.
 Among his key points:

-• A species that’s expanding its range can hurt an established species, but this rarely happens with species, such as turkeys and grouse, which historically have coexisted.
+- A species that’s expanding its range can hurt an established species, but this rarely happens with species, such as turkeys and grouse, that historically have coexisted.